puppetlabs/puppet-docs/source/pe/3.2/puppet_assign_configurations.markdown

 ### Assigning Class Parameters With the Console

-You can assign class parameters to a node or group by clicking the "edit" button on that node or group's detail page; scroll down to the classes section and click the "edit parameters" link for the class you're configuring.
+You can assign class parameters to a node or group by clicking the __edit__ button on that node or group's detail page; scroll down to the classes section and click the __edit parameters__ link for the class you're configuring.

 * See [the Setting Class Parameters section][console_params] of the Grouping and Classifying Nodes page for details.